 KDI partnered with community members and partners to construct two new pedestrian bridges over the Ngong River, one of the watercourses that run through Kibera.
 The project showcases sustainable and replicable design strategies while improving access to the KPSP sites and between Kibera and the wider city.

 Many thousands of people cross the polluted Ngong River every day to get to their jobs outside of Kibera.

 The numerous bridges over the river are in various states of disrepair.
 In the worst cases, and especially during rainy seasons, bridges are dangerous and represent a significant health risk.

 KDI worked with local residents to design and install safe bridges across the river at two existing KPSP sites, which are strategic access points within the settlement.

 The process to design, construct and maintain the bridges was a collaborative effort between community members, local contractors and project partners as well as Nairobi City stakeholders.

 A bridge at KPSP07 was constructed by local contractors and approved by the Nairobi City County Department of Public Works, which agreed to maintain it.

-A second bridge has just been completed at KPSP05, creating a prominent entryway to the settlement that integrates accessible design with art and storytelling.
+A second bridge at KPSP05 creates a prominent entryway to the settlement that integrates accessible design with art and storytelling.

 The City’s involvement in the process and formal adoption of the bridges represents a huge step forward in closing the gap between formal and informal city.